andydunstall/figg/README.md

 # Figg
 Figg is a simple pub/sub messaging service.

-**WIP**: This is only a projects I'm building for run, and to practice Go and systems performance.
+It has no fault tolerance or replication and just runs on a single node.
+This is just a project I'm building to practice Go and systems performance.

-**Features**
-* Resume: Subscribers can resume from an old offset (either to fetch history or ensure message continuity across connection drops),
+## Features
+* Message continuity: If subscribers connections drop they automatically reconnect and resume any missed messages,
-* Message retention: Messages are persisted to a commit log so subscribers can resume from an old offset.
+* Message retention: Messages are persisted to a commit log so subscribers can start subscribing from an old message.

-**Limitations**
-* Only runs on a single node, so theres no faults tolerance or horizonal scaling,
-* Many areas are still WIP.
-The basic service and resume works other areas (especially in the SDK) still need work.

 ## Components
 * [`service/`](./service): Backend Figg service,